|Nutrition Facts (per serving)|

 These easy sandwiches can be served with nothing but a cold glass of milk, but you could add a green salad or a fruit salad for a complete meal.

-Combine the onions, olive oil, and butter in a heavy skillet.
-Sauté over medium heat, stirring frequently until onions start to brown, about 10 minutes.
+Sauté the onions, olive oil, and butter in a large heavy-duty skillet over medium heat, stirring frequently, until onions start to sweat and reduce, about 10 minutes.

-Spread the outsides of the sandwiches with the softened butter.
-Grill sandwiches, covered, until toasted, turning once over medium heat, or cook them on a panini grill or dual contact indoor grill.
+Spread the outsides of the sandwiches evenly with the softened butter.
+Add the sandwiches to large heavy-duty skillet over medium heat in batches, if necessary.
+Cover the pan and cook, turning once, until the bread is toasted and the cheese melts.
+Alternatively, use a panini grill or dual contact indoor grill.
 Serve immediately.